-Your computer has two connectors for installing dual inline memory modules (DIMMs) that provide up to a maximum of 2.0 GB of system memory.
+Your computer has two or four connectors for installing DIMMs.
+Each DIMM can be a maximum of 1GB providing up to a maximum of 2.0 GB or 4.0 GB of system memory.

 When installing memory modules, the following rules apply: